Bergamo Lombardy And The Lakes, Italy Travel Guide

 Piazza Vecchia forms the heart of Citta Alta, a square surrounded by historic buildings like the Palazzo della Ragione and the Torre Civica (Campanone).

-Always confirm the latest opening hours and any temporary shutdowns prior to your trip.
+Always verify the latest opening hours and any temporary shutdowns prior to your trip.

 Bergamo's history dates back to Roman times, evident in some archaeological remnants and its strategic location.

-The core of Citta Alta took shape in the Middle Ages, with its narrow streets and fortified structures.
+The core of Citta Alta took shape in the Era From the 5th to the 15th century, with its narrow streets and fortified structures.

 The period under the Republic of Venice (15th-18th centuries) saw the construction of the formidable Venetian Walls, shaping Citta Alta as it stands today.